 The Origins

-The settlements of native people converted to Christianity (reductions) founded by the Society of Jesus were established in Map of the Jesuit Routethe 16th century with the purpose to evangelize.
+The settlements of native people converted to Christianity (reductions) founded by the Society of Jesus were established in the 16th century with the purpose to evangelize.
 By that time, the Guarani people had reduced by half, after having suffered for 50 years not only the killing for fighting resistance but also the diseases brought by the European conquerors and abuse by the Spanish encomenderos1.
 Besides,moral and psychological violence due to subjugation had reached such an extreme point that women did not want to have children.
 What is more, the tekoas(communities in Guaraní) were destroyed by the dreadful bandeirantes, slave hunters from São Paulo (Brazil).
 By means of planned native work, it was possible to build a stable economic basis that caused numerous conflicts for labor force control.
 Its inhabitants subsisted and paid their tributes mainly through their agricultural production, and they also learned some manual skills.

 As regards education, reading and writing teaching was a significant democratizing step.
 Reductions even had the first printing press founded by fathers Juan Bautista Neuman and José Serrano, who built up a press and published the first books.
 The printings were done in Loreto, San Javier and Santa María la Mayor.